ageyev/ageyev.github.io/docs/theology/tahrif.md

 We do not claim that, as many believe, the Masoretic Text was written letter-for-letter by the hand of Moshe.
 It may be that in some places the Septuagint is closer to the original variant, and in some even the Samaritan Pentateuch.
 But we have grounds to assert that the text of the Pentateuch that we possess is the result of a tradition that strove to preserve the Torah of Moshe.

-And, most importantly, we now have in our hands (بَيْنَ يَدَىَّ beyna-yadeya) that text of the Torah which, according to the Quran, Isa confirmed.
+And, most importantly, we now have in our hands (بَيْنَ يَدَىَّ bayna-yadayya) that text of the Torah which, according to the Quran, Isa confirmed.

 And the people of Israel did not corrupt this text; on the contrary — it is thanks to the people of Israel that this text has been preserved.